top of page

 The Whitsunday Islands are a group of 74 islands located off the coast of Queensland, Australia, in the heart of the Great Barrier Reef.
 Here's more about this stunning destination:

-3. Whitehaven Beach: Whitehaven Beach, located on Whitsunday Island, is one of the most famous beaches in the world.
+Whitehaven Beach, located on Whitsunday Island, is one of the most famous beaches in the world.
 It is known for its incredibly white silica sand that is so fine it squeaks when walked on.
-The beach stretches over 7 kilometers (4.3 miles) and is consistently ranked as one of the best beaches in Australia.
+The beach stretches over 7 kilometres (4.3 miles) and is consistently ranked as one of the best beaches in Australia.

 6. Kakadu National Park - A vast wilderness in the Northern Territory, known for its diverse wildlife, ancient Aboriginal rock art, and stunning landscapes.